ProphetOSpam/Badr/README.md

 > [!NOTE]
 > Don't forget to call `:draw()` and `:update()`.

 To check if the mouse is within a component, you can use `:isMouseInside()`.
-Badr uses mouse.isDown() to check for mouse clicks.
+Badr uses `love.mouse.isDown()` to check for mouse clicks.
 Feel free to use your own methods when creating your components.<br>
 Feedback and ideas appreciated ✨

 ## License